NguyenCatNguyen/Artificial_Intelligence/Book.md

 -`Goal formulation`: The agent adopts the *goal* of reaching Bucharest.
 Goals organize behavior by limiting the objectives and hence the actions to be considered.
 - `Problem formulation`: The agent devises a descripti
+### 3.3 Search Algorithms
+#### 3.3.1 Best-First Search
+- `Best-First Search` is a general-purpose algorithm for finding a path through a graph to a goal node.